gpanelli/gpanelli/_pages/cv.md

 ## Independent Projects

 * Advisor: *Vernon Davis, Ph.D.* (Oct.
-2018 to Present)<br />
+2018 to May 2019)<br />
-Philosophy of quantum mechanics, particularly wave function ontology.
+Problems in the philosophical foundations of quantum mechanics with emphasis on wave function ontology.

 * Advisor: *Melodi Rodrigue, Ph.D.* (Nov.
 2017 to Dec.
 2018)<br />
 Photometry of transiting planets with ground-based telescopes